EventStorming

 Green Read Models instead capture the data needed to make key decisions.
 The discussion also raises many issues we can capture with magenta Hot Spots.

-Another significant outcome is probably in the trashcan: ideas we tried and discarded, wordings that turned out naive after closer scrutiny, and Hot Spots we resolved in a previous iteration.
+Another significant outcome is likely in the trash can: ideas we tried and discarded, wordings that turned out naive after closer scrutiny, and Hot Spots we resolved in a previous iteration.

 The model starts wrong and progressively evolves towards greatness, with everybody’s contribution progressively rewriting and rearranging the building blocks.